 In October 2022 we announced the selection of a novel, broad-spectrum antiviral drug candidate CDI-988 for clinical development as an oral treatment for SARS-CoV-2, the virus that causes COVID-19.
-CDI-988 targets a highly conserved region in the active site of SARS-CoV-2 main (3CL) protease required for viral replication and was specifically designed and developed as an oral antiviral candidate for COVID-19 using Cocrystal's proprietary structure-based drug discovery platform technology.
+CDI-988 targets a highly conserved region in the active site of SARS-CoV-2 main (3CL) protease required for viral replication and and was discovered to exhibit pan-coronavirus activity against MERS-CoV, SARS-CoV, and common coronaviruses.
+This drug candidate was specifically designed and developed as a pan-viral protease inhibitor using Cocrystal's proprietary structure-based drug discovery platform technology.